Which car is safest?

 Children have a tendency to slow your efforts at saving, thanks to their constant growing out of clothes, ferocious appetites and thirst for entertainment, so choosing an affordable car is imperative – but there are other costs to take into account.

 Fuel economy and insurance costs are also key considerations, as these are recurring costs that can impact budgets.
-Always check the car insurance quote of the vehicles you consider, as the overall cost of one car, including fuel and car insurance, could add up over time.

 Fuel for thought

 Choosing the right fuel type not only helps you keep running costs down, but also reduces the wear on mechanical components so they last the life of the car.